 Healthcare Tools for Cost Reduction

-Improved technology facilitates communication, lessening the chance of missed appointments or inaccurate follow-through of care and medication post-diagnoses.
+When integrated with other software, digital healthcare solutions facilitate communication, lessening the chance of missed appointments or inaccurate follow-through of care and medication post-diagnoses.

 Medical Software at Data Protection

-The branch of medical intelligence software ensures that critical patient data is collected, analyzed and acted upon at a micro level for individual patient care; and at a macro level to understand the trend of diseases in a given population.
+The branch of medical intelligence software ensures that critical patient data is collected, analyzed, and acted upon at a micro level for individual patient care; and at a macro level to understand the trend of diseases in a given population.

 Legislation vs. Healthcare Technology

-By tracking and reporting hundreds of thousands of medical intercession data touchpoints, researchers and policy makers continually refine healthcare recommendations and enforce mandates when needed.
+By tracking and reporting hundreds of thousands of medical intercession data touchpoints, researchers and policy-makers continually refine healthcare recommendations and enforce mandates when needed.

-Medical Care Meets RCM
+Health Care Meets RCM

-Healthcare software solutions that, not too long ago, were considered pie-in-the-sky ideas have become reality.
-Patients and providers are thereby being brought closer together, thanks to technology.
+Healthcare software solutions that not too long ago were considered pie-in-the-sky ideas have become reality.
+Patients and providers are thereby being brought closer together thanks to technology.

 In the Hektoen Int’l.
 Journal of Medical Humanities, P. Ravi Shankar writes of Norman Rockwell’s painting ‘The doctor and the doll,’ “the kind doctor seems to represent the ideal relationship between the (doctor and the girl holding the doll).”
 Further, some of Shankar’s students “expressed regret (regarding) the changing nature of the doctor-patient relationship (and) loss of the personal connection with the physician… once regarded almost as a member of the family.”
-Perhaps this type of relationship, is returning to society, fueled in part by well-designed healthcare software solutions.
+Perhaps this type of relationship is returning to society, fueled in part by well-designed healthcare software solutions.

-A vivid example of Velvetech’s expertise in healthcare software development is CollectStream, a patient payment and revenue cycle management system, compliant with HIPAA and PCI requirements and integrated with leading EHR/EMR systems.
+A vivid example of Velvetech’s expertise in healthcare software development is CollectStream, a patient payment and revenue cycle management system, compliant with HIPAA and PCI requirements and integrated with leading EHR & EMR systems.